Webinar with TD Expert: Dr. Stewart Factor

 Tardive Dyskinesia Expert Panel

-Thank you to The CURESZ Foundation for sharing their Tardive Dyskinesia Expert Panel, which includes a U.S. map to find a doctor, TD videos, and their newsletter featuring Henry A. Nasrallah, MD, Co-Founder, Vice-President and Scientific Director, The CURESZ Foundation.
-The following articles are written by Dr. Craig Chepke of the TD Expert Panel:
+Thank you to The CURESZ Foundation for sharing their Tardive Dyskinesia Expert Panel, which includes a U.S. map to find a doctor, TD videos, and their newsletter featuring Dr. Craig Chepke and Henry A. Nasrallah, MD, Co-Founder, Vice-President and Scientific Director, The CURESZ Foundation.

 Health Monitor Network